genestack/user-guide/source/doc-odm-user-guide/metadata-editor.rst

 invalid metadata terms will be shown.
 Click on a term you would like to update, immediately, **Replace values** window will open, allowing you to type in the correct value.

+There are special terms "Not applicable" and "Not recorded" that can be entered if you wish the value to always pass validation.

-Apart from editing metadata manually, you can also import and validate the metadata.
+As well as editing metadata manually you can also import and validate the metadata.
 Click on the "Import" icon in the upper-right corner and select a local CSV or Excel file containing metadata you would like to associate with the imported files.